 Those are the key points that you have to know.
 Every time I go, there are people in line who haven’t followed these points.
 They get quite upset with extra fees, or not being able to rent the car at all.
 There are more points in their Terms and Conditions, but the above are the main ones.

 Disadvantages of Easirent

 You have to follow the Terms and Conditions.
 If you do, you won’t have a problem.
 If you don’t, well, don’t say I didn’t warn you.

-While some of the staff are friendly, one of their staff was very rude to me on one of the occasions.
+While some of the staff are friendly, one of their staff was very rude to me.
 Also, due to their confusing terms and conditions and occasional lack of help, the line can get very long.
 I’ve had to wait over two hours to get my car.
 To get the best deal and accurate information, only use Easirent’s website!

-Updated: I might have rented from Easirent my last car.
+Updated: I’ve rented my last car from Easirent.
 In November 2016, I rented a car in London for three days.
 Two weeks later, I received a penalty charge in the mail, as well as an “admin fee” which was nearly the same amount as the penalty charge.
-I had clear evidence, including photos, GPS mapping and a witness to prove that the penalty charge was invalid.
+I had clear evidence, including photos, GPS mapping, and a witness to prove that the penalty charge was invalid.
 Unfortunately, the customer service of Easirent took so long to get back to me that I was unable to challenge the fee.